Looking for a new job but not sure where to start? Perhaps you have been out of it for a while?

 And equally remember to consider your industry or profession.
 For example;

 LinkedIn is now one of the most commonly used ways recruiters and employers search and advertise for candidates.
 Therefore, having an up-to-date and informative LinkedIn profile is vital if you are looking for a new opportunity.
-Even if you have applied directly for a job a recruiter may look at your LinkedIn profile to obtain further information about you.
-A good profile should be like an abbreviated version of your CV so should highlight your main skills, experience and career highlights.
 A good professional photograph of you on your profile will also help to make you stand out – remember it’s not Facebook so don’t be tempted to use a comedy photo or one from your latest night out!

 Look for good well connected groups normally related to your industry to join.
 They are a great source of information and jobs are often advertised in group discussions.
 It’s also a good way to widen your network.